dina-web-nrm/keycloak-docker/README.md

       - Verify email
       - Login with email
    - Disable
-      - Email as username
+      - Email as username (due to bug in Keycloak, see above)
    - Require SSL: all requests
 - Email
    - Set dmail settings here
 - Themes
    - Select dina theme for all services where it it available

-This also automatically creates client "account", which is used for mnaging user's own information on Keycloak.
+This also automatically creates client "account", which is used for managing user's own information on Keycloak.

 ## Users